jessepav/lacygoill-wiki-backup/vim/mapping.md

 Don't use `:xnoremap` in your 2nd mapping, use `:noremap` instead.

-`repeat.vim`  remaps the  redo command,  to make  it type  the contents  of some variables updated via some autocmds.
+`repeat.vim`  remaps the  dot command,  to  make it  type the  contents of  some variables updated via some autocmds.
-But it remaps the redo command only in normal mode, not in visual mode.
+But it remaps the dot command only in normal mode, not in visual mode.

 As a result, your 2nd mapping (<plug> → ...) needs to cover both modes: